-The amount of alcohol regularly consumed will have a direct relation to how badly the withdrawal affects their body.
-Alcohol has a way of inhibiting neurotransmitters.
+The amount of alcohol regularly consumed will have a direct relation to the severity of withdrawal symptoms.
+Long-term alcohol use affects the central nervous system.
+When you stop drinking alcohol, a rebound effect will take place.

-For example, it is known to inhibit the effect of GABA receptors in the brain which play a part in transmitting information between neurons in the brain.
+Alcohol affects neurotransmitters in the brain.
+For instance, alcohol is known to inhibit the effect of GABA receptors.
+These play a part in transmitting information between neurons in the brain.

 When alcohol intake is stopped or lessened significantly, then the neurotransmitters work overtime to make up for an inhibited effect that is no longer there.